HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md

 The **Override stylesheet** allows users to customize styles for specific elements, enabling precise adjustments to meet unique design requirements.
 Together, the Default and Override stylesheets offer a powerful mechanism for managing presentation aesthetics effectively.
 The override style options in Presentation Designer work as follows:

 1. Override styles can be applied to different resolutions, and each resolution has its own style.
-If the style is set for **Desktop**, it will apply to all devices.
-If the style is set for **Tablet**, it will apply changes to tablets and mobile devices only.
-If the style is set for **Mobile**, it will apply changes to mobile devices only.
+If the style is set for **Desktop**, it applies the change to all devices.
+If the style is set for **Tablet**, it applies the change to tablets and mobile devices only.
+If the style is set for **Mobile**, it applies the change to mobile devices only.
 If there are specific changes to the style for a particular device, those changes will not take effect on other devices since the specific device already has a defined value for the style.

-2. The classname for the override stylesheet on the selected element will apply when a style is edited.
+2. The classname for the override stylesheet on the selected element apply when a style is edited.
 For example:

     After dropping the element: